Minnale: Plot

-Rajesh, Chokku and their friends decide to meet Rajiv to somehow convince him to break his engagement with Reena.
-To Rajesh's shock, he finds out that Rajiv is his old nemesis Sam.
+Rajesh, Chokku, and their friends decide to meet Rajiv to somehow convince him to break his engagement with Reena.
+To Rajesh's shock, he finds out that Rajiv is his old nemesis, Sam.
 Enraged that Rajesh cheated Reena, Sam refuses to break up their engagement.
 Rajesh also tries to seek Reena's forgiveness, to no avail, and stalks her while she is on a date with Sam at a restaurant.
 Sam notices this and both he and Rajesh engage in a brawl which is stopped by Reena, who again warns Rajesh never to come near her.
-Rajiv also threatens to kill Rajesh if he sees him at the same place as Reena ever again.
-Enraged, Rajesh, Chokku and their friends decide to beat up Sam in a parking lot, but Rajesh backs out at the last minute, accepting the bitter truth that Sam and Reena are going to get married as well as realising what he did all this while was wrong.
+Sam even threatens to kill Rajesh if he sees him at the same place as Reena ever again.
+Enraged, Rajesh, Chokku, and their friends decide to beat up Sam in a parking lot, but Rajesh quickly backs out at the last minute, accepting the bitter truth that Sam and Reena are going to get married as well as realising that resorting to violence against Rajiv won't help him win Reena.

-Rajesh decides to accept the on-site opportunity in Singapore which he had earlier rejected, to forget Reena.
-Meanwhile, Reena realises that she has fallen in love with Rajesh, despite having been cheated by him.
+Rajesh decides to accept the on-site opportunity in Singapore which he had earlier rejected, to move on from Reena.
+Meanwhile, Reena realises that she has fallen in love with Rajesh, despite having been cheated on by him.
 On the wedding day, Sam realises the love Reena has for Rajesh.
-He immediately cancels the wedding and takes Reena to the airport, where Rajesh is about to board a flight to Singapore.
-Sam tells with a very heavy heart to Rajesh that although they will always be enemies, he cannot marry a girl who does not love him.
-He tells him to take good care of Reena and he leaves by telling that they both should never ever meet again in life.
-Rajesh and Reena are happily united.
+He immediately cancels the wedding and takes Reena to the airport, where Rajesh is awaiting his flight to Singapore.
+Sam tells Rajesh that despite their enmity, he is unwilling to marry a girl who does not love him.
+He tells him to take good care of Reena and leaves, intending to never meet Rajesh again.
+Rajesh and Reena are reunited.